rbowsley/lamplighthelp/source/51-1-2_Homepage_Diary_and_Tabs.markdown

-# Homepage Diary and Tabs
+# Home Page Diary and Tabs

-> Staying on the homepage, this video shows different ways to view your diary and optional filters that you can apply to it.
+> Staying on the home page, this video shows different ways to view your diary and optional filters that you can apply to it.
 It also explains the other home page tabs

 <iframe width="640" height="564" src="https://player.vimeo.com/video/281952413" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

 > Script

-Welcome to an introduction to the homepage and diary.
+Welcome to an introduction to the home page and diary.
 This is video 2 of 2 of the Introduction to Lamplight group.
-Let’s look at your homepage.
+Let’s look at your home page.

 On many pages within the system there is a secondary menu, which we refer to as ‘tabs’ or the ‘tab menu’.
-You’ll see this on the homepage, underneath the words ‘Welcome to {{Lamplight}}’.
+You’ll see this on the home page, underneath the words ‘Welcome to {{Lamplight}}’.
 You’ll see a number of different tabs depending on your system set-up, and each of these has different information.
 These may include ‘My Diary’, ‘Diary’, ‘My {{user}}s’, ‘My {{message}}s’, and ‘Recently viewed profiles’.
-You can choose which tab appears first on your homepage, and we’ll show you how to change this at the end of the video.
+You can choose which tab appears first on your home page, and we’ll show you how to change this at the end of the video.
 Let’s look at each of these now.

 #### My Diary